-Meseret Hiwott uses community-based mentoring to reduce married girls’ social isolation and build their knowledge and skills regarding HIV and reproductive health.
+Meseret Hiwott used community-based mentoring to reduce married girls’ social isolation and build their knowledge and skills regarding HIV and reproductive health.

 One-third of the girls in Ethiopia’s rural Amhara region are married by age 15.
 Sixty percent are married by age 18.
 Married girls are often socially isolated and uneducated, and lack access to health information and legal protection.
 Married girls are also at higher risk of unwanted pregnancy and unsafe abortion.

-Meseret Hiwott supports married girls with HIV prevention and reproductive health services.
-Trained adult female mentors who live in rural communities go house-to-house to invite married girls and young women aged 10–24 years to participate in the program.
-Groups of girls gather in safe community locations over a 4-month period to learn from their mentors.
-The Meseret Hiwott curriculum includes:
+Meseret Hiwott supported married girls with HIV prevention and reproductive health services.
+Trained adult female mentors who live in rural communities went house-to-house to invite married girls and young women aged 10–24 years to participate in the program.
+Groups of girls gathered in safe community locations regularly over a 4-month period to learn from their mentors.
+The Meseret Hiwott curriculum included:

 - Assertiveness and communication skills